NewTec-GmbH/SpaceShipRadar/doc/requirements/README.md

 ---

-SSR shall send the position, rotation and speed with the mqtt-protocol the each robot
+SSR shall send the position, rotation and speed with the MQTT-protocol the each robot

 ---